Homie the Clown: Plot

 Krusty's gambling debts and reckless spending land him in deep trouble with the Springfield Mafia.
 To make more money, he launches a training college for clowns.
 After seeing a billboard advertising it, Homer enrolls.
 After graduating, he impersonates Krusty at events that the real Krusty deems beneath him, such as children's birthday parties and the unveiling of a new sandwich at Krusty Burger.

 The stress of impersonating Krusty makes Homer consider quitting.
 He soon discovers his uncanny resemblance to the clown has its benefits: Chief Wiggum rips up a speeding ticket when he mistakes Homer for Krusty, Apu gives him a discount at the Kwik-E-Mart, and he and his family are given preferential treatment at Luigi's restaurant.

 Later, Homer realizes that impersonating Krusty also has its pitfalls.
 When Krusty flees abroad after betting against the Harlem Globetrotters and losing, and still in debt to the Mafia, Homer is kidnapped by the Mafia when they mistake him for Krusty.
-Don Vittorio DiMaggio tells Homer he will kill him unless he performs a loop-the-loop on a tiny bicycle, the only trick Homer never did master at clown college.
+Don Vittorio DiMaggio tells Homer he will kill him unless he performs a loop-the-loop on a tiny bicycle, the only trick Homer never mastered at clown college.
 After he fails to perform the stunt to DiMaggio's satisfaction, the Mafioso is deeply offended.

-Soon the real Krusty arrives and the confused DiMaggio forces them to perform the stunt together on the same tiny bicycle.
+After the real Krusty arrives (his attempts to alter his appearance via plastic surgery having failed) and the confused DiMaggio forces them to perform the stunt together on the same tiny bicycle.
 They succeed and their lives are spared, but DiMaggio still requires Krusty to pay off his gambling debt – which proves to be a mere $48.